[lcw_redirect]

 Redirect after a short delay with a message:

-You will be redirected in 3 seconds...
+You’ll be redirected in 3 seconds...

 Immediate redirect with no message:

-Redirect to open in a new tab:
+Redirect to a new tab:

 Opening in a new tab...